PUC Reminds Consumers to Use Certified Movers

 - Information for consumers to lodge complaints about moving companies; including the PUC 800 complaint number, which is 1-800-692-7380 and PUC website.

-The PUC recommends that consumers obtain more than one estimate since tariff charges do vary among companies; and the carrier must complete a detailed inventory listing all items to be moved and their condition, although this requirement may be waived by the consumer if the move is 40 miles or less.
+The PUC recommends that consumers obtain more than one estimate since tariff charges do vary among companies.
+Additionally, the carrier must complete a detailed inventory listing all items to be moved and their condition, although this requirement may be waived by the consumer if the move is 40 miles or less.

 At the conclusion of your move, check delivered items for missing or damaged goods prior to signing the delivery receipt.
 Note any problems (service or damages) on the delivery sheet and do not sign until all items have been moved.
 Keep all paperwork given to you by the moving company.

-The Pennsylvania Public Utility Commission balances the needs of consumers and utilities to ensure safe and reliable utility service at reasonable rates; protect the public interest; educate consumers to make independent and informed utility choices; further economic development; and foster new technologies and competitive markets in an environmentally sound manner.
+The Pennsylvania Public Utility Commission balances the needs of consumers and utilities; ensures safe and reliable utility service at reasonable rates; protects the public interest; educates consumers to make independent and informed utility choices; furthers economic development; and fosters new technologies and competitive markets in an environmentally sound manner.

-For recent news releases, audio of select Commission proceedings or more information about the PUC, visit our website at www.puc.state.pa.us.
+For recent news releases and video of select Commission proceedings or more information about the PUC, visit our website at www.puc.pa.gov.
+Follow the PUC on Twitter – @PA_PUC for all things utility.
+“Like” PAPowerSwitch on Facebook for easy access to information on electric shopping.

 Need More Help?